Who is My Electricity Supplier & How Do I Find Out?

 *Check with your landline or mobile provider to find out how much a call costs to these numbers.

 If you’re unsure which region you’re covered by, you could also call the Meter Point Administration Service on 0870 608 1524.
 Calls cost 7p per minute plus your standard network charge.
-Alternatively give a Selectra energy expert a ring for free on 020 3936 0059 or get a free callback now.

 Who is my electricity supplier in my new home?